ppotturi/adp-aso-helm-library/README.md

 Please note that the managedIdName name set internally.
 This value is set in the `adp-flux-services` repository which follows standard naming conventions "{TEAM_MI_PREFIX}-{SERVICE_NAME}".
 For e.g. In SND1 the `TEAM_MI_PREFIX` value is set to 'sndadpinfmid1401' and `SERVICE_NAME` value set to 'adp-demo-service', the `managedIdName` value will be : sndadpinfmid1401-adp-demo-service .

-Apart from that, this template also uses `clusterOIDCIssuerUrl` and `teamRGName` variables internally to process this template.
+Apart from that, this template also uses `clusterOIDCIssuerUrl` and `teamResourceGroupName` variables internally to process this template.

 For example, if the UserAssignedIdentity name is "demo-collector-role" then, it creates a UserAssignedIdentity with the "sndadpinfmid1401-demo-collector-role" name.